 The newly appointed director of the WASP research arenas (WARA) Gunnar Bark introduced himself and the general aspects of the research arenas.
 He pointed out how rewarding it is to see research contributions work in real life, and he also described how results from field demonstrations generally get more citations.

 “The WASP arenas have capabilities to make life easier for you as researchers and provide the possibilities to test and demonstrate your research.
 The best researchers do not choose between being relevant and academically excellent, they are both”, said Gunnar Bark.

 The aim of the WARAs is just that, to provide the PhD students and WASP researchers access to testing facilities, infrastructure and platforms for fruitful collaborations.
 The research arenas are unique in creating demonstrators that usually are not available for academic researchers, and still having close contacts to the industry.
-Martin Rantzer and Fredrik von Corswant then presented the two arenas: WARA-CAT and WARA-PS for the students.
+Martin Rantzer and Fredrik von Corswant then presented the two arenas: WARA-CAT (Collaborative and Autonomous Transport) and WARA-PS (Personal Safety) for the students.